RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 Also, inspect the abundance of ASVs in all of your samples.
 If you scroll down a bit, you will notice that many ASVs in our samples (besides the negative control) are found in very low frequency, and may only be in a couple of samples.
 These ASVs are unlikely to be having a large effect on community structure in kombucha.
 Perhaps we should filter some out, based on their total frequency across datasets and the number of samples that they are found in.

-As a contingency filter, I have suggested to remove any ASV present in 3 or fewer samples, with a total frequency of less than 100.
+As a contingency filter, I have suggested to delete any ASV present in 3 or fewer samples, with a total frequency of less than 100 in the command.
 But you can choose your own thresholds, too, just be sure to write them down!

 Filter, and write a new filtered table artifact.